Hyperballistic transport in dense systems of charged particles under ac electric fields

-{${}^1$Department of Physics ``A. Pontremoli'', University of Milan, via Celoria 16, 20133 Milan, Italy} {${}^2$School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen, Guangdong, 518172, P. R. China} {${}^3$Department of Chemistry, University of Pennsylvania, Philadelphia, Pennsylvania 19104, USA} {${}^4$Institute for Theoretical Physics, University of G\"ottingen, Friedrich-Hund-Platz 1, 37077 G\"ottingen, Germany.}
+{${}^1$Department of Physics ``A. Pontremoli'', University of Milan, via Celoria 16, 20133 Milan, Italy} {${}^2$Institute of Theoretical Physics, University of G\"ottingen, Friedrich-Hund-Platz 1, 37077 G\"ottingen, Germany.} {${}^3$School of Science and Engineering, The Chinese University of Hong Kong, Shenzhen, Guangdong, 518172, P. R. China} {${}^4$Department of Chemistry, University of Pennsylvania, Philadelphia, Pennsylvania 19104, USA}